SL1900/stella-nova-archive-db/template/template.md

 ## ID

-Usually similar to file name.
+Usually similar to file name, or the same as target image name in [assets/](/assets/) directory.

 ## Type